jemmy512/book-notes/CS/refactoring-2.md

     ```

     ```js
-    //  Move Function (198) to move calculateBaseCharge into the new class class Reading {
+    //  `Move Function` to move calculateBaseCharge into the new class class Reading {
         constructor(data) {
             this._customer = data.customer;